-Paints To Make Isolated Materials Electrically Conductive
+Paints That Make Materials Electrically Conductive

-• Paint with a Low Electroconductive Level (high resistance), made from Graphite
+- Paint with a Low Electroconductive Level (high resistance), made from Graphite

 These products have very different characteristics which we will describe in detail below.
 Both of these products are were developed for professional use and comply with RoHS standards.

-Electroconductive Paint with a Copper Base SV388 ZERO-OHM
+SV388 ZERO-OHM Electroconductive Paint with a Copper Base

-This paint creates a real electroconductive surface that allows the treated surface to have the maximum conductivity possible through the combination of resistance and adhesion to the surface.
+This paint creates a real electroconductive path that allows the treated surface to have the maximum conductivity possible through the combination of resistance and adhesion to the surface.
 The copper based electroconductive paints normally provides a good level of conductivity over longer distances.
-However, over time the powdered copper metal tends to become coated with a thin layer of oxide.
+This level of conductivity is similar to the high conductivity of silver-coated surfaces but at a much lower cost.

-To avoid this issue, Cromas has developed a special process in the manufacturing of this paint that will activate the surface and eliminate the oxide that builds up on the surface.
+It has been seen that some copper metal powders tend to become coated with a thin layer of oxide over time.
+To avoid this issue, Cromas has developed a special process for the manufacturing of this paint that will activate the surface and eliminate the oxide build up on the surface.
 The results is a higher level of electrical conductivity.
-This level of conductivity is more similar to the high conductivity of silver-coated surfaces but at a much lower cost.

-This paint is suitable for dissipating electrostatic charges, but it can also be used to activate or deactivate sensors or switches.
+Copper Paint on WoodThis paint is suitable for dissipating electrostatic charges, but it can also be used to activate or deactivate sensors or switches.

-• The painted surface
+- The painted surface

-• How much paint is applied as a dried finish
+- How much paint is applied as a dried finish

-• The application method such as spraying or brushing
+- The application method such as spraying or brushing

 It is important to test the application process and the resistance of the surface in a controlled environment.
 The application with a spray gun allows the surface to be coated evenly for a greater level of conductivity.

-The current Cromas product is solvent-based for professional use.
+Copper Paint on WoodThe current Cromas product is solvent-based for professional use.
 We are currently researching a version without solvents for application on walls and other surfaces where it is not possible to use solvent-based paints.

-SV102AF02 Graphite Based Electroconductive Paint
+SV102AF01 Graphite Based Electroconductive Paint

-The graphite based paint provides a low electrically conductive paint that is much less conductive than the copper based paint.
+For this reason, the graphite paint is much less conductive than the copper based paint.
 If the copper based paint can be 10 Ohm over 10 cm, the graphite based paint can be 10-100 kΩ each over 10 cm.
-This will depend on the many variables including the thickness of the dried paints.
+This will depend on the many variables including the dried thickness of the paint.

-In the development of the graphite based paint, a lot of attention was focused on the resin in the formula to avoid interference and to choose a graphite material that was ground a room temperature versus in a cold environment.
-These low conductive paints are mostly used to dissipate electrostatic charges from non-conductive materials or from electromagnetic fields.
+In the development of the graphite paint, a lot of attention was focused on the resin to avoid interference along with choosing a graphite material where the grinding of the powder was at room temperature versus in a cold environment.

 Silver Based Electroconductive Paint

-Frequently Asked Questions about Electrically Conductive paints
+Frequently Asked Questions about Electrically Conductive Paints

 WHAT IS THE USE FOR AN ELECTROCONDUCTIVE PAINT?